baejoseph/rag-demo-02/rag_prompt.md

 "No relevant sections were retrieved from the document.
 Would you like me to try answering your question based on my general knowledge instead?"

-When using information from the context, always **cite file and the section number** in parentheses immediately after the information it supports for example like this (Section 3.2 of uploaded_file_name.docx).
+When using information from the context, always **cite file and the section number** in parentheses immediately after the information it supports for example like this (Section [X.Y] of [uploaded_file_name]).

 ---